getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 You will need a link to the most recent source tarball for this from the software's website.

-To create a skeleton `package.yml` file, use the the `go-task new` command.
+To create a skeleton `package.yml` file, use the `go-task new` command.

 This command takes two arguments, in the following order: